Kunena/Kunena-Forum/docs/migration/README.md

-# Migrating Kunena or FireBoard from your old Joomla!
-1.5 installation
+# Migrating from Joomla!
+1.5

-Migrating Kunena from the old site contains the following six steps:
+Migrating Kunena (or FireBoard) from the old site contains the following six steps:

 * Migrating users (SQL tables)
 * Migrating forums (SQL tables)